 Auto-fetched .

-Super Productivity appears to have several advantages over Kanba, particularly in popularity and maturity.
+Super Productivity appears to have several advantages over Kanba, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript, JSX.
 However, they differ in their additional technology choices: Kanba uses Next.js while Super Productivity leverages Bash, SCSS, Objective-C, Java, Ruby, Swift, Kotlin, MATLAB.